jlapeyre/Symata.jl/README.md

 To print a list of all help topics, type `?,` or `Help()`.

-If examples are printed with the documentation string, they can be evaluated, that is run, by entering `Example(SymName)` at the `sjulia` prompt.
-The input strings from the examples are pushed to the history so that they can be recalled and edited and re-evaluated.

 There are many examples in the test directory.